wds4/tribal-tapestry/experiment/rules.md

 ## Second Rule (_Reality isn't Real_)

-Problematization of the notion of objective reality (in the abstract) is a virtue when in service to the tribal narrative fiction.
+The *problematization* of the notion of objective reality (in the abstract) is a virtue when in service to the tribal narrative fiction.

 ## Third Rule (_Straw Man_)